pierreHmbt/AdEffOrt_CP/Readme.md

 # Conformal Prediction and Minimum Volume Sets

 Code to run EffOrt and AdEffort from
-[On Volume Minimization in Conformal Regression - ICML 2025.](https://arxiv.org/abs/2502.09985) by Batiste Le Bars and Pierre Humbert.
+[On Volume Minimization in Conformal Regression (ICML 2025)](https://arxiv.org/abs/2502.09985) by Batiste Le Bars and Pierre Humbert.

 ## Container